HERE’S WHAT YOU NEED

 Center two numbers on the bottom of the sign and nail into place.

 You’ll also need a little Christmas wreath or star to put on the top.
 I used this cute grapevine star.
+Then, you can glue the roof piece into place.

 STEP 5: ADD GLITTER SNOW